 Speaking of which… Disney purchased Marvel in 2009.
 And that too played a role in the MCU.
 At the time, fans were deeply concerned that Disney would “cute up” the company’s line of superheroes.
 They should have known better.
 Disney was in the character delivery business.
 They had been since the earliest days of Mickey Mouse.
 And Mickey had developed shared universe himself in the 30s and 40s, occupied by Minnie, Goofy, Donald and Co.

-That meant corporate executives comfortable with notions like shared universes, and who had delivered crossovers like the MCU on a smaller scale with TV shows like House of Mouse and video games like Kingdom Hearts.
+That meant corporate executives comfortable with notions like shared universes, and who had delivered crossovers like the MCU on a smaller level with TV shows like House of Mouse and video games like Kingdom Hearts.

 No one had attempted it in the movies – not on that scale at least – since the Universal monsters days.
 But Disney spoke the language, and it wasn’t that hard to replace “friendly cartoon animal pals” with “morally complex superheroes”.